imagentleman/chindogu.php/README.md

 chindogu.php
 ============

-A one file mvc PHP micro framework.
+A one file high performance MVC PHP micro framework.

 What is it?
 -----------